 JCodec

 JCodec is ‘a pure implementation of video and audio codecs’ [12].
 JCodec is currently being used by the GIN toolkit as a set of programs to improve.
 There are 203 different programs within JCodec.
-JCodec is a good library for GIN to optimise because they are written in Java and they contain more than 10 unit tests per program.
+JCodec is a good library for GIN to optimise because they are written in Java and they contain more than 10-unit tests per program.

 The high number of unit tests allow for the functionality not to be compromised significantly so that the programs still perform in the same way after optimisation using GIN.
 The JCodec implementation is used in a large number of programs and large numbers of developers.
 This has created much documentation and if GIN finds a way of improving the library, there can be large saving in energy if all of those programs use the optimised versions.